2020 CAEP Annual Reporting Measures

 Measure 6: Ability of Completers to Meet Licensing Requirements (Title II)

-Measure 7: Ability of Completers to Be Hires in Education Positions for Which They Have Been Prepared
+Measure 7: Ability of Completers to Be Hired in Education Positions for Which They Have Been Prepared

 Measure 8: Student Loan Default Rates and Other Consumer Information